-A few different testing protocols may be used to evaluate blood glucose levels, depending on the purpose.
+A few different protocols may be used to evaluate glucose levels.
+This article focuses on:

 Screening and Diagnosis